Biohazardhpk/OpenStack-Liberty-Install-Script/README.md

 - After the script finishes you can access the two instances from the console inside Horizon (make a PortFowarding rule for it on the NAT network in VMware)
 - The public instace can also be accessed trough ssh from your pc.
 - The credentials for the two instances are: cirros/cubswin:)
+- The instances should have internet access

 # This tutorial will be continued with:
-- Configuring the network for internet access to the instances
 - Adding Murano and App-Catalog **Need some help, if can, please DO!**
 - Second Compute node
 - Who knows maybe even PIZZA!